UniMath/agda-unimath/src/real-numbers/inhabited-finitely-enumerable-subsets-real-numbers.lagda.md

 ## Properties

-### The elementwise negation of a finitely enumerable subset of real numbers
+### The elementwise negation of an inhabited finitely enumerable subset of real numbers

 ```agda
 neg-inhabited-finitely-enumerable-subset-ℝ :